 The information produced in an information system is only as useful as the data used to generate it.
 It follows the GIGO principle: Garbage In, Garbage Out.
 Wrong information produces false results.

 Relevant information is helpful in decision making if it is produced through systematic means.
-The rigorous manner applied in conducting research plays an essential role in delivering information that clarifies a decision maker’s options.
+The rigorous manner applied in conducting research and exploratory data analysis plays an essential role in delivering information that clarifies a decision maker’s options.

 Zikmund, W. (1999).
 Essentials of marketing research.
 Dryden Press.
 422 pp.